 - Pain around the eyes

-Your optician may refer you to an eye doctor to investigate persistent ptosis, to ensure that there is no underlying condition.
-If you experience any of these symptoms, it is best to go get your eyes checked by a GP.
+Your optometrist may refer you to an eye doctor to investigate persistent or sudden onset ptosis, to ensure that there is no underlying condition.
+If you experience any of these symptoms, it is best to go get your eyes checked by an optometrist or GP.

 What causes ptosis?